vincentservio/strong-params-basics-onl01-seng-ft-052620/README.md

 ## What are Strong Params?

 To understand the goal of strong params, let's pretend that you run a pharmacy.
 What would happen if you let all prescription orders come through without checking for valid prescriptions, driver licenses, etc.?
 (Spoiler alert: you'd probably end up in jail.)
 It would be criminal to run a pharmacy without verifying that orders were legitimate.
 In the same way, Rails  wanted to shore up some security vulnerabilities.
-Since Rails 4+, developers are required to whitelist the parameters that are permitted to be sent to the database from a form.
+Since Rails 4+, developers are required to whitelist the parameters that are permitted tzo be sent to the database from a form.

 ## Setup